Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-This upgraded version keeps backward compatibility with HackRF One software while adding better RF performance, a built-in TCXO crystal oscillator, USB Type-C, installed RF shielding, and improved power handling.
-It also removes the common DC spike issue found in older SDR designs.
+Keeps HackRF One software compatibility while adding a built-in TCXO, USB Type-C, installed RF shielding, and improved power handling.
+Removes the DC spike common in older SDR designs.
+Works with GNU Radio, SDR#, and more.

 Yes — all stock ships from our Quezon City warehouse.
 Order before 4 PM weekdays for same-day cutoff via J&T or LBC.